 - Nostrils: If the bird's nostrils can be clearly seen, look for how close the facial feathers reach along the bill.
 On the greater yellowlegs, the nostrils are well clear of feathering, but on the lesser yellowlegs, the feathers stretch much closer to the nostrils.

 - Flanks: During the breeding season, the greater yellowlegs has more extensive dark barring along its flanks, while the lesser yellowlegs has much plainer underparts.
-This can be deceiving, however, depending on the bird's posture and how the wings are held.
+This can be deceiving, however, depending on the bird's posture, how the wings are held, and the lighting of a birder's view.

 - Primary Feathers: When seen in profile, the primary feathers of the greater yellowlegs extend just to the tip or only very slightly beyond the tail when folded.
 The lesser yellowlegs, on the other hand, has slightly longer primary feathers that extend more distinctly beyond the end of the tail.

-- Wings: When in flight, the greater yellowlegs is more likely to show white speckles along the secondary feathers, while the lesser yellowlegs has much plainer wings.
+- Wings: In flight, the greater yellowlegs is more likely to show white speckles along the secondary feathers, while the lesser yellowlegs has much plainer wings.
 This varies greatly with the bird's age, however, as well as how worn the feathers are when the bird is seen.

 - Voice: When these birds can be heard, the voice is a clear indication of identity.
 The greater yellowlegs has a higher pitched, more strident voice and tends to speak in 3-4 syllable phrases, while the lesser yellowlegs has a softer voice and favors 1-2 syllable phrases with a more hesitant tone.